 Did you know that it’s been 35 years since the Masters of the Universe movie arrived in theatres?
 Since then, there have been notable attempts at a He-Man movie reboot, but nothing ever came to fruition.
-Now, as recently as April 2021, actor Noah Centineo exited the Masters of the Universe reboot, leaving its status up in the air.
+Now, as recently as April 2021, actor Noah Centineo exited the Masters of the Universe rebooted animated series, leaving its status up in the air.

 It’s a precarious situation for the franchise right now.
 Undoubtedly, He-Man and Skeletor’s popularity peaked in the ’80s—which is likely the main reason for studios being reluctant to front a substantial budget to get it off the ground.
 Though, with the upcoming release of Masters of the Universe: Revelation on Netflix, it’s possible that there could be a resurgence in interest for the sword and sorcery epic.

 But will that be enough to convince Hollywood to shell out a healthy kitty to make Eternia come to life?
 Maybe not.

 We haven’t had a live-action Masters of the Universe movie since Dolph Lundgren was cast as Prince Adam in the 1987 Masters of the Universe: The Motion Picture film.
 But was the He-Man movie really that bad?

 Netflix’s Masters of the Universe Movie Casts Kyle Allen as He-Man

 After Noah Centineo’s exit, many fans were wondering who would be cast as He-Man in the planned live-action Masters of the Universe reboot.
 Sony has been attempting to get a film off the ground for years now.
 And it looks like they’ve finally given up.
 The reboot has now officially moved to Netflix, after being delayed in January of 2020 thanks to the pandemic, and Sony not making any moves to complete the project.
 With the announcement also comes a new He-Man actor and a new director.